growingpenguin/growingpenguin.github.io/_posts/Isaac_Sim Basic Exploration.md

 ![Omniverse_IssacSim95](https://github.com/growingpenguin/growingpenguin.github.io/assets/110277903/6edcb9d3-fed4-4909-9d65-911ce7d8ee12) <br/>
 Select the defaultLight from the Stage <br/>
 Scroll through its Property panel and note the different information it shows compared to the Cube.
 Select the World (defaultPrim) from the Stage and note how its Property panel differs. <br/>
+-Data in each Property panel differs because World(defaultPrim), Cube, and defaultLight are all different data types in Omniverse Isaac Sim. <br/>
+The World is an Xform, the defaultLight is a DistantLight, and the Cube is a Cube <br/>